arasdean/framework-movie-practice/README.md

 ## Level 2 - Express Server
-- [ ] Move the hardcoded data from index.jsx to your Express Server js file
+- [ * ] Move the hardcoded data from index.jsx to your Express Server js file
-- [ ] In your Express Server code a GET route called /movies which will be used to get the hardcoded list of movies
+- [ * ] In your Express Server code a GET route called /movies which will be used to get the hardcoded list of movies
-- [ ] Modify your index.jsx to call this /movies GET route to do an initial load of your data
+- [ ] Modify your index.jsx to call this /movies GET route to do an initial load of your data //component will mount
 - [ ] In your Express Server code a POST route called /movie.
 This route will allow the user to create a new movie
 - [ ] Modify your index.jsx use the /movie POST route